HaxeCheckstyle/docs/haxe-checkstyle/avoidInlineconditionals.md

 toc: false
 ---

-Detects inline conditionals.
-Useful for developers who find inline conditionals hard to read and want forbid them.
+Detects use of ternary operator.
+Useful for developers who find ternary operators hard to read and want forbid them.

 ### Configuration